The following are frequently asked questions about the RADx® MARS program and HL7v2.

 Yes, RADx MARS has adopted state and federal guidelines about what information apps should collect from users who agree to report their test results.
 Apps should enable users to report anonymously or opt to out of reporting altogether.

-RADx MARS staff will work with reporting systems to review app front end design as part of the onboarding process.
+RADx MARS staff will work with reporting entities to review app front end design as part of the onboarding process.
 We emphasize the importance of a good UI/UX, in order to make reporting easy for users.
 Any changes made to an app may need to be reviewed by the FDA.

 Who is responsible for keeping track of what states accept OTC test results?